jwist/hastaLaVista/docs/_posts/2020-08-28-characterisation-of-human-phenotypes-using-R.markdown

 In this blog, we describe how to get started.

 Characterising and understanding how human phenotypes relate to population statistics requires the ability to ascertain the occurrence of certain traits in individuals from different populations.
 For NMR and MS spectroscopic based datasets, this means the ability to estimate the presence of a specific feature, aka a signal, across the whole dataset (population) and aggregate the results by sub-population.
 In doing so, we can estimate the occurrence that varying between populations.
-For example, if interested in type-2 diabetes in a population we could observe how the anomeric doublet at 5.23 vary across sub-populations.
+For example, if interested in type-2 diabetes in a population we could observe how the anomeric doublet at 5.23 ppm vary across sub-populations.
 As NMR measurement is quantitative, the ideal solution for estimating the presence of a specific metabolite is to quantify the concentrations of that metabolite.
 However, this is not always as trivial as it sounds, partially because of peak overlap.
-To overcome this, COMPASS estimates the presence or absence of a signal, aka a trait, by computing the cross-correlation of a feature and comparing it against a reference.
-The reference feature ( pattern /signal) is selected from the dataset based on multivariate analysis, as one relevant feature of the mathematical model that best explains the experimental design.
+To overcome this, COMPASS estimates the presence or absence of a signal, aka a trait, by computing the cross-correlation of a feature and comparing it against a "reference".
+The "reference feature" (pattern /signal) is a feature of interest and this can be selected from the multivariate data analysis modelling pipeline.
+We will show you how to do this.

 To run the COMPASS, it requires two R packages, [`MetaboMate`][mm-link] for multivariate analysis and [`hastaLaVista`][hlv-link]  <img src="/hastaLaVista/assets/hlvLogo50px.png" alt="drawing" width="50px"/> for interactive visualization.
 Instruction for installing both packages, please refer to the README files provided with both packages.

-## data modeling
+## Data modeling

 In the github.com/cheminfo/COMPASS repository, a demo [dataset][data-paper-link] and file [*multiblocking.R*](https://github.com/cheminfo/COMPASS/blob/master/multiblocking.R) is provided to illustrate the functionality of COMPASS.
 This script will run multiple principal component analysis (PCA) models, each with a block of 0.5 ppm.
 If desired, the user can modify the block size in line 24 of this demo file.